We’ve been talking about investing a lot lately.

-It’s just being a dick to the planet by buying things you don’t need.
+It’s just being a dick to the planet by buying things we don’t need.

-There’s a great quote out there suggesting…. many people are buying things they don’t need, trying to impress people they don’t even like, with money they don’t have.
-Sad, but true.
+There’s a great old quote which says: many people are buying things they don’t need, trying to impress people they don’t even like, with money they don’t have.

 What they don’t realise is, they’re killing off their own future freedom.